 A student who wishes to appeal the grade must do so within 90 days of the official ending date of the class.

-Steps of Student Grade Appeal Procedure
+Student Grade Appeal Procedure

 - Whatever the nature of the grade appeal, the student must make an effort to discuss the matter with the faculty member of record.
 This may be done through a scheduled meeting, phone conversation, or in writing.
 The faculty member is expected to discuss the matter with the student in a timely manner, provide a clarifying response to the student’s inquiry, and, if appropriate, adjust the disputed academic decision or grade.
 During periods of regular instruction, faculty should attempt to acknowledge or fully respond to a student’s inquiry within ten academic days after it is received.